s-cassidy/microblog.nvim/README.md

 If you are editing an existing post you selected with `pick_post` or you have already successfully used `push_post` on this buffer, most of these options will have defaults already set, and the result will be to update the post.
 Alternatively, if you are in a buffer that you haven't already posted before, the result will be a new post.

+You can also use `push_post` in visual mode and only selected lines of text will be posted.

 ### `display_post_status()` or `MicroBlogDisplayStatus`

 If your buffer has been posted to the server already using `push_post`, or else loaded from the server using `pick_post`, you can use `display_post_status` to check some details about the post such as its title, url, and categories it belongs to.